moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 #### Network Questions:

+* What is the difference between HTTP protocol and TCP protocol?
 * Traditionally, why has it been better to serve site assets from multiple domains?
 * Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.
 * What are the differences between Long-Polling, Websockets and Server-Sent Events?